FriendsOfAkeneo/ExcelInitBundle/doc/Categories-tab.rst

 Category code
 -------------

-Category code must be only composed of letters, numbers, spaces and underscores.
+Category code must be only composed of letters, numbers and underscores.
 No other character will be accepted.

 Parent category code
 --------------------